Flagyl Side Effects and What You Can Do About Them

 What Can I Do About the Flagyl Taste?

-Metronidazole (Flagyl) leaves a bitter, metallic taste in your mouth.
+Metronidazole (brand: Flagyl) leaves a bitter, metallic taste in your mouth.
 This is a well-known side effect.
 For many, the bad taste lasts throughout treatment, too, not just when you're swallowing the medicine.

 Flagyl and Alcohol: Never Shaken or Stirred